 - 2 tablespoons chili seasoning

-- 8 ounces elbow macaroni, cooked al dente and drained
+- 8 ounces elbow macaroni, cooked al dente according to package instructions

-Add garlic and cook for 1 more minute.
-Drain the meat.
+- Add garlic and cook for 1 more minute.
+Drain excess grease as necessary.

-- Add kidney beans, tomatoes, corn, chili seasoning, and salt to the pan and stir until combined.
+- Add kidney beans, tomatoes, corn, chili seasoning, and salt.
+Stir to combine.

-Reduce heat to low, cover and simmer, stirring occasionally, until chili is heated through (15 to 20 minutes).
+- Reduce heat to low, cover and simmer, stirring occasionally, until chili is heated through (about 15-20 minutes).

 - In a saucepan over medium heat, melt the butter.